 There are organic compounds that have similar chemical formulas but different molecular structures.
 They are called enantiomers.
 When enantiomers are present in equal quantities in a mixture, it is called a racemic mixture.
 In this section, we will discuss what racemate means, the origin of the name, and the feature of these compounds.
-The description of this mixture shows how structural and molecular structure can vary due to the presence of functional groups in a different orientation.
+The description of this mixture shows how structural and molecular structures can vary due to the presence of functional groups in different orientations.
 Let us discuss this topic elaborately and understand the meaning of the terms with examples.

 What are Enantiomers?

 To understand the meaning of racemic mixtures and racemization, we will have to discuss what enantiomers are.
 These are compounds that have the same chemical formula but different molecular orientations making them a particular set of isomers.
 They show a different set of physical properties but similar chemical properties in most cases.